Kate McKinnon: Other work

 Her absence from the first seven episodes of Saturday Night Lives 47th season was due to her filming the Peacock miniseries Joe vs. Carole, where she stars as Carole Baskin.
 It premiered March 3, 2022.

-In 2024, McKinnon published young adult novel, aimed at those in middle school, to be called The Millicent Quibb School of Etiquette for Young Ladies of Mad Science.
-It focuses on events among three sisters from the Porch family and the mad scientist in the fictional town of Antiquarium.
+McKinnon is the author of the middle grade series The Millicent Quibb School of Etiquette for Young Ladies of Mad Science.
+It chronicles the adventures of the Porch Sisters and their mentor, the mad scientist Millicent Quibb, in the fictional town of Antiquarium.